 As for the aluminium itself, that’s all-new ‘premium 300 Series Alpha’.
 Trek say that the manufacturing of the 300 results in a more comfortable ride, and they’ve a strong argument.
 It coped admirably with our usual test routes, including from Bristol to Clevedon and back, providing comfort as well as a kick on the occasional hill.
 That comfort is heightened by the head tube – 19cm for our 58cm test model – and the relatively compact 57.3cm top tube.
 It’s what Trek call performance-oriented geometry but it’s a little more relaxed than their racier H1 set-up.
 Throw in the gently-sloping compact geometry and carbon fork, and you have one comfortable ride.
 It’s certainly smoother than many entry-level aluminium bikes…

-Smooth is certainly a tag you’d apply to Specialized’s Allez – well, the £1,000 Elite model we tested.
+Smooth is certainly a tag you’d apply to Specialized’s Allez – well, the £1,000 Elite model.
 But what about this slick-looking Sprint Comp, which comes in £600 more expensive and has the Morgan Hill brand calling it the ‘most advanced alloy road bike we’ve ever made’?
 That’s quite a claim for a 43-year-old company.

 Or maybe not… as our 58cm model came in at a pretty floaty 8.3kg.
 Like Trek, core to the build is Specialized’s high-grade of alloy – in this case, E5 Premium aluminium.
 Like Trek, it’s the welding that draws your attention.
 Unlike Trek, it’s the explicit nature of the joins that catches your attention.
 It’s Specialized’s trademark Smartweld technology, created by one of their designers, Chris D’Aluisio.